 Optional clinical experience for those students who wish to gain additional experience involving evaluation and identification of orthopedic injuries after completing ATH 250A and ATH 251A.
 Students must complete a minimum of 125 clinical hours and no more than 175 hours during the course.
-Supervision by ACL.
-Prerequisite: ATH 250, 250A, 251, and 251A.
-Annually, Fall.
+Supervision by clinical preceptor.
+Prerequisites: ATH 250, 250A, 251, and 251A.
+Fall, annually.